 Dr Fabien Carminati

-Fabien is the manager of the NWP Satellite Applications Facility and of the Radiative Transfer group.
+Fabien is the manager of the NWP Satellite Applications Facility.

 He also carries out work aimed at improving the exploitation of satellite observations towards better Numerical Weather Prediction performance and climate applications.